Breaking Down the Key Sections of a Home Warranty Contract

 What's the difference between a per-item limit and an aggregate limit in a home warranty?

-A per-item limit caps the maximum payout for any single covered system or appliance — for example, $2,500 for a water heater replacement.
-An aggregate limit caps the total amount the warranty company will pay across all claims during the entire contract term.
-Once the aggregate limit is reached, no further claims are covered for that policy period, regardless of how many items are covered.
+A per-item limit caps the maximum payout for any single covered system or appliance, such as $5,000 for an HVAC replacement under most American Home Shield plans.
+An aggregate limit caps the total amount the warranty company will pay across all claims during the entire contract term, often $50,000 with major providers.
+Once the aggregate limit is reached, no further claims are covered for that policy period.
 Both limits work together, and your actual payout equals whichever limit is lower.

-How long is the waiting period for most home warranties?
+How long is the waiting period for most home warranties in 2026?

 Most home warranty providers enforce a 30-day waiting period after purchase before coverage activates and claims can be filed.
 This prevents homeowners from buying a plan specifically to cover a system that's already failing.
 The waiting period can often be waived when a warranty is purchased as part of a home sale or real estate transaction, allowing coverage to begin at closing.